 If you find yourself owing money to the IRS, filing your return early gives you more time to pay your tax bill.
 You have until the tax deadline (April 18, 2023) to pay the amount due.
 If you’re on a tight budget and are expecting a tax bill, filing early gives you more time to plan for that payment so you don’t end up owing late penalties and interest on any outstanding tax debt.

 It’s also worth noting the IRS offers a variety of different repayment options for American families who cannot afford to pay their full tax balance out of pocket.
 If needed, filers can apply for a payment plan with the IRS but will likely still have to pay late fees.
 File as early as you can to allow time to budget for a potential bill.

 4. You’ll lessen your chances of tax fraud.

 Unfortunately, tax fraud is a common form of identity theft.
 If someone gets ahold of your Social Security number, they have everything they need to file a federal tax return in your name with the intent to steal your tax refund.

 Filing your taxes early lessens the odds of tax fraud.
 The quicker you file your return with the IRS, the less time a criminal has to file a fake tax return in your name.

-Because of all the tax extensions and changes last year due to the pandemic, the IRS is still dealing with a backlog of 2020 tax returns waiting to be processed.
-The large majority of those waiting to be processed are paper filed returns, which makes e-filing your return even more important if you want to receive your refund in a timely fashion.
-Check out the IRS’ official guidance for getting your return processed as quickly as possible.
+While the IRS is making better progress than last year, the department is still dealing with a backlog of prior year tax returns waiting to be processed.
+The large majority of those waiting to be processed are paper filed returns, which makes e-filing your return this year even more important if you want to receive your refund in a timely fashion.